zeroxf89/agenticSeek/README.md

 **Q: Why Deepseek R1 over other models?**

 Deepseek R1 excels at reasoning and tool use for its size.
-We think it’s a solid fit for our needs—other models work fine, but Deepseek is our primary pick.
+We think it’s a solid fit for our needs other models work fine, but Deepseek is our primary pick.

 **Q: I get an error running `main.py`.
 What do I do?**

 Ensure Ollama is running (`ollama serve`), your `config.ini` matches your provider, and dependencies are installed.
 If none work feel free to raise an issue.

+**Q: How to join the discord ?**

+Please ask in the community section and you will be approved.

 **Q: Can it really run 100% locally?**

 Yes with Ollama or Server providers, all speech to text, LLM and text to speech model run locally.
-Non-local options (OpenAI, Deepseek API) are optional.
+Non-local options (OpenAI or others API) are optional.

 **Q: How come it is older than manus ?**

 we started this a fun side project to make a fully local, Jarvis-like AI.
-However, with the rise of Manus and openManus, we saw the opportunity to redirected some tasks priority to make yet another alternative.
+However, with the rise of Manus, we saw the opportunity to redirected some tasks priority to make yet another alternative.

-**Q: How is it better than manus or openManus ?**
+**Q: How is it better than manus  ?**

 It's not, our goal is just offer an alternative that is more local and enjoyable to use.